 During his four-year stay at Ohio State, Rogers’ reputation was immensely enhanced because he became known as a person of boundless energy and a great love for students whom he not only respected, but constantly encouraged (Thorne, 1991, pp. 13).

 The Chicago Years

-In 1945, Rogers moved to the University of Chicago where he was summoned to establish a Counselling Centre.
+In 1945, Rogers moved to the University of Chicago where he was summoned to establish a Counseling Center.
 At this tertiary institution, he was to remain for twelve years.
-Even though, the Counselling Centre rapidly established itself as a priceless source for both the University students and for the people in the community at large, the University administration had difficulty with his refusal to “lead” the Centre in the conventional way.
+Even though, the Counseling Center rapidly established itself as a priceless source for both the University students and for the people in the community at large, the University administration had difficulty with his refusal to “lead” the Center in the conventional way.
 Through his decline to exert his authority in the normal way, Rogers cultivated a democratic climate in which power-sharing became a daily reality.
 The appearance of conflicts and disagreements were not dampened down but dealt with in a holding milieu where everyone could air one’s grievances and become vocal (Thorne, 1991, p.
 14).

 Back to the University of Wisconsin

 In 1957, Rogers, being a man of driving ambition, announced his intention of leaving the University of Chicago in order to take up a position at his old university.
 In order to deal partially with the universal dismay that this move raised, Rogers took time to write a lengthy letter to the staff so as to explain his decision which was based on the fact that this new post would provide him with the opportunity to work in both the Departments of Psychology and Psychiatry and, hopefully, to have these two kinds of professionals working with him in a variety of research projects (Thorne, 1991, p.
 16; Schultz & Schultz, 2001, p.
 325).